emrey0/emrey0/README.md

 🧊 I can edit photos, not just software

-💎that's all for now :)
+🧊 that's all for now :)

-💎I will update the bio section as I upload new projects, see you soon.
+🧊 I will update the bio section as I upload new projects, see you soon.